sysgears/apollo-universal-starter-kit/docs/Features and Modules.md

 The demo web application uses the Sass version of [Twitter Bootstrap].
 To help you style the React components, the starter kit was integrated with [Styled Components].
 The React Native mobile application uses [NativeBase].

-Additionally, you can use [Ant Design] instead of Twitter Bootstrap for the React application, and [Ant Design Mobile] instead of NativeBase for the mobile app.
+Additionally, you can use [Ant Design] instead of Twitter Bootstrap for the React application.

 The Vue client also uses Bootstrap, while Angular is integrated with Angular Material.